Wolf-dot/cybersec-blog-1/posts/fourthpost.md

 We'll be redirected to the HTTPS version of the site:
 ![consonle prtsc](/img/remote/curl-http-merlin.png)

->(You might've noticed different IP addresses.
+>You might've noticed different IP addresses.
 That's because they can change with every container start-up.
-There are ways to make them permanent or use the container's name, but I couldn't be bothered.)
+There are ways to make them permanent or use the container's name, but I couldn't be bothered.
+>Remember to check with `ip addr` and change IP adresses where needed if you're doing this project over multiple days.